Maddocks in the Community

 • Taronga Zoo

-Maddocks is a Primary sponsor of Taronga Zoo, and Primary Sponsor of Taronga Foundation's contribution to conservation.
+Maddocks is a sponsor of Taronga Zoo, and sponsor of Taronga Foundation's contribution to conservation.

-The scholarship is named in honour of William Ah Ket with whom Maddocks has a strong historical link.
-William completed his articled clerkship at Maddocks (then called Maddock, Johnson & Jamieson) in 1903 before joining the Bar in 1904.
+Maddocks has also sponsored the William Ah Ket Scholarship in past years.
+The scholarship is named in honour of William Ah Ket, who completed his articled clerkship at Maddocks (then called Maddock, Johnson & Jamieson) in 1903.
 He is one of the first people of Chinese heritage to practise as a lawyer in Australia.

 • Sydney Festival